 Natural family planning (also know as The Billing's Ovulation Method) is a method used to determine when a woman is fertile.
+During the menstrual cycle, numerous changes occur in a woman's body.
 By learning to identify your natural signals of fertility, you can use this method to become pregnant or avoid pregnancy and to safeguard your reproductive health.
-During the menstrual cycle, there are numerous changes occur in a woman's body.

 Why Would I Want to Practice Natural Family Planning?

 This method enables a woman to safeguard her reproductive health while allowing effective management of fertility.
 This scientific method of fertility management is completely natural, and as a result, there are none of the harmful side effects commonly associated with many contraceptives.

 During each cycle, one of a woman's ovaries releases an egg (referred to as ovulation).
 The egg moves toward the uterus via the fallopian tubes, where fertilization will take place.
 An unfertilized egg may live for up to 12 hours after it is released.
 If pregnancy is not achieved, the egg will be shed later during menstruation.